Eye muscle repair is surgery to correct eye muscle problems that cause strabismus (crossed eyes).

 Include any drugs, herbs, or vitamins you bought without a prescription

-About any allergies your child may have to any medicines, latex, tape, or soaps or skin cleaners
+About any allergies your child may have to any medicines, latex, tape, soaps or skin cleaners

 During the days before the surgery:

-About 10 days before the surgery, you may be asked to stop giving your child aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for blood to clot.
+About 10 days before the surgery, you may be asked to stop giving your child aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other blood thinners.

 Ask your child's doctor which drugs your child should still take on the day of the surgery.